AbdelrahmanHassan111/Brain-Tumor-Detection-using-InceptionV3-Binary-Classification-/README.md

 ### 2.1 Overview:

-The testing script, `test_brain_tumor_model.py`, handles the post-training phase.
+The `test_brain_tumor_model.py` script handles the post-training phase.
 It loads the pre-trained model and provides a user-friendly graphical interface for testing predictions.
 The script supports both single image prediction and folder analysis, displaying results interactively.
 Additionally, it generates a testing accuracy plot to facilitate a comprehensive evaluation of the model's performance.

 ### 2.2 Dependencies (for Testing):